 Legal amendments may change the legal position of students, which means that some parts of the Student Charter may not be fully up to date throughout the entire academic year.
 In these cases, the current legal regulations will apply to the Student Charter.
-(Temporary) changes to UM decisions and regulations, which are the result of government measures in the context of the Covid-19 pandemic, have not been incorporated in this Charter, UM announces these changes to students and external students via other channels, such as the UM website and the Student Portal.

 The present Student Charter and many other UM regulations on a large number of topics from the general section of the Student Charter are available on the website: www.maastrichtuniversity.nl > Support > During your Studies > Your registration a Maastricht University > Maastricht University Regulations.
-Upon request, a printed version of the Student Charter is available at the public information desks at the faculties and the information desk of Student Services Centre.
+Upon request, a printed version of the Student Charter is available at the Education Offices of the faculties and the information desk of the Student Services Centre.

-The Inschrijvingsbesluit UM (UM Enrolment Provisions) and the 'Profileringsfonds' regulation are available for inspection at the Education Offices of the different faculties and the information desk of Student Services Centre.
+The Inschrijvingsbesluit UM (UM Enrolment Provisions) and the 'Profileringsfonds' regulation are available for inspection at the Education Offices of the different faculties and the information desk of the Student Services Centre.
 These documents can also be consulted via the above mentioned path on the UM website.